James6xie/fm-orchestrator/README.rst

   TestConfiguration is used, otherwise...
 - if ``MODULE_BUILD_SERVICE_DEVELOPER_ENV`` is set to some reasonable value, DevConfiguration is forced and ``config.py`` is used directly from the MBS's develop instance.
-For more information see ``docs/CONTRIBUTING.rst``.
+For more information see |docs/CONTRIBUTING.rst|_.

+.. |docs/CONTRIBUTING.rst| replace:: ``docs/CONTRIBUTING.rst``
+.. _docs/CONTRIBUTING.rst: docs/CONTRIBUTING.rst

 Setting Up Kerberos + LDAP Authentication